Cheap Flights To Cape Town

 - You are allowed 30 minutes in the pick up and go area, thereafter, a fee is applicable;

-- The pick up and go area is meant for that purpose only, not for parking;
+- The pick up-and go location is intended solely for that particular function, definitely not for parking;

-- Know how to access the terminal if you intend to meet the passenger inside of the terminal: move through the foyer, turn right and the entrance to the terminal is ahead;
+- Understand just how to reach the terminus if you are planning to meet up with the traveller inside the terminus: make your way via the foyer, turn right and then the access to the terminal is straight ahead of you;

 Some Useful Numbers To Note At Cape Town International Airport